-Starting a cold engine requires a richer air-fuel mixture.
+Starting a cold engine requires a richer air-fuel mixture for starting.
 A separate starter circuit supplies this mixture.
-Pull the starter knob out to open the circuit for starting.
-When the engine has warmed up, push the knob in to close the circuit
+Pull the starter knob up to open the circuit for starting.
+When the engine has warmed up, push the knob down to close the circuit.

-Starter knob (CHOKE)
+5-6 1 Starter knob (CHOKE)